Find your catchment school.Enter your postcode below:

 If you are applying for a place at a voluntary-aided (church) school, applications should be made direct to the school.
 Please refer to the Starting School Booklet

-If you wish to apply for a place at a community school, you must complete an application form which can be obtained :-
+If you wish to apply for a place at a community school, you must complete an application:-

-Please ensure that you complete the form relevant to the year group your child will be entering in September 2013.
+Please ensure that you complete an application relevant to the year group your child will be entering in September 2016.

 Please also refer to the ‘Notes for guidance - admission forms’

-Completed forms, with appropriate evidence of your home address, should be returned to your first preference school by the relevant deadline detailed on the application form and in our school admissions timetable.
+If applying online, there is no requirement to complete a paper form.
+Please do not do both.
 Please note that late applications will be processed but you may find your preferred school is full and we may not be able to offer you a place at this particular school.

 The information given on the application form must be accurate.
 Parents/carers are required to evidence the information given on the form and other Council databases may be used to check information provided.